terence636/iStock/iStocks.md

 - symbol
 - lastPrice

-> The resources listed at the bottom of the [readme](README.md) might come in handy when building this out.

 ## About (`/about`)

 If a user clicks on "About" in the navigation bar, they should be directed to an about page.
 This is just a static page that displays a description of your app.